Bishop's (up)crossing inequality and lower semicomputable random reals revisited: Remarks

 \subsection{Historical remarks}

 Two results (of Bishop and Barmpalias--Lewis-Pye) we are reproving here have a quite complicated history.
 The upcrossing inequality appeared in Bishop's paper~\cite{bishop1966} in slightly different, but essentially equivalent form; Lemma~1 in this paper corresponds to our Theorem~\ref{cross}, and Theorem~1 in Bishop's paper roughly corresponds to Theorem~\ref{bishop}.
-The main technical innovation in our proof is to introduce the ``anti-slalom'' game that provides an upper bound for the number of upcrossings and is easier to analyze that the number of upcrossings itself.
+The main technical innovation in our proof is to introduce the ``anti-slalom'' game that provides an upper bound for the number of upcrossings and is easier to analyze than the number of upcrossings itself.

-Bishop used these result to provide a new proof of Birkhoff ergodic theorem (a more constructive one --- he was interesting in constructive versions of different mathematical results, and this was his main motivation to revisit the ergodic theorem).
+Bishop used these results to provide a new proof of Birkhoff ergodic theorem (a more constructive one --- he was interesting in constructive versions of different mathematical results, and this was his main motivation to revisit the ergodic theorem).
 In his book~\cite{bishop1966} he reproves the constructive ergodic theorem, this time essentially using some other (and somehow weaker) version of the upcrossing inequality.
 The difference is that in this weaker version we consider not the maximum of $t(x,y)$ for given $x$ and for all $y$, but consider only points $(x,y)$ on the curve.
-This is enough for Bishop's proof of ergodic theorem, but not for our applications.
+This is enough for Bishop's proof of ergodic theorem, but not for our application.
 Finally, Bishop~\cite{bishop1968} revisits ergodic theorem in more general setting, but does not state explicitly any version of upcrossing inequality for plane curves.

 The upcrossing inequalities already appeared in algorithmic randomness theory for a completely different reason: V'yugin used them in~\cite{vyugin1998} to prove the ergodic theorem for Martin-L\"of random sequences (under some computability assumptions on the measure).
 For this he used the weaker version of upcrossing inequality from~\cite{bishop1967}.
 In fact, neither Bishop in~\cite{bishop1967} nor V'yugin in~\cite{vyugin1998} explicitly use this weaker version of the upcrossing inequality; instead, they incorporate its proof in the proof of the ergodic theorem, but all the tools are there.
 See~\cite{shen-ergodic} for the details (the weak version of the inequality appears there as Lemma~1, and the Bishop--V'yugin potential argument is reproduced in Section~3).
+Note also that a bound for crossings appears also in the proof of the martingale convergence theorem.

 Theorem~\ref{blp} was proven by Barmpalias and Lewis-Pye~\cite{blp2017} (without any connection to ergodic theorem for Martin-L\"of randomness or upcrossing inequalities).
 It appears in their paper as Theorem~1.7, and the crucial step in the proof is Lemma~2.1 that says essentially that the number of $(\alpha,\beta)$-crossings is finite for every gap $(\alpha,\beta)$.
 This Lemma is proven in Section~3 using quite complicated construction with movable markers.